Emmotes/ic_spoilers/docs/bbeg.md

 # BBEG

 No idea who this will be.
+It's likely they'll be "BBEG" from an episode of the 1 for All sketch show but it's too soon to know for sure.

 # Basic Information